JOURNALISM

 The world is a stage, and for actors, this is true in a very literal way.
 They spend their entire lives preparing to look, act, talk, cry, fight before an audience glued to their seats and almost vicariously living a reel life through these actors.
 This emotional involvement is the very basis for a success story, and child actors are a sureshot formula for it…

-Published by the Sakal Times on Apr 16, 2018, read full article here
+Published by the Sakal Times (now the Bridge Chronicle) on Apr 16, 2018, read full article here

 Skateboarding: Rebels with an Olympic cause